ShadewG/discord-scheduler/README.md

 2. Install dependencies: `npm install`
 3. Create a `.env` file with the required environment variables
 4. Run the bot: `node index.js`

+## Email Forwarding

+1. Configure your email provider (e.g., SendGrid or Mailgun) to POST incoming messages to `/incoming-email` on your deployed bot.
+2. Set `EMAIL_CHANNEL_ID` in your `.env` with the Discord channel that should receive the messages.

 ### Using GitHub Actions + Railway